-Every spring the Environmental Working Group (EWG) releases their Shopper's Guide to Pesticides in Produce[TM].
-For nearly 20 years, this publication has been used by consumers to avoid the most contaminated produce on grocery shelves.
+Every spring the Environmental Working Group (EWG) releases its Shopper's Guide to Pesticides in Produce[TM].
+For more than 20 years, this publication has been used by consumers to avoid the most contaminated produce on grocery shelves.
 We applaud the work EWG has done producing their Dirty Dozen[TM] list of most pesticide-contaminated fruits and vegetables.

-Because more than 70 percent of conventional (non-organic) fresh produce sold in the U.S. contains residues of potentially harmful pesticides, and often multiple synthetic chemicals, EWG recommends a very simple way to avoid the highest pesticide risk: substitute organic produce for the Dirty Dozen.
+Because more than 70 percent of conventional (non-organic) fresh produce sold in the US contains residues of potentially harmful pesticides, and often multiple synthetic chemicals, in the past EWG has recommended a very simple way to avoid the highest pesticide risk: substitute organic produce for the Dirty Dozen.

-But for many members of the organic farming movement, the concept of a Clean 15[TM] list is a misnomer; we believe it really should be labeled the Relatively Clean 15.
+However, for members of the organic farming movement, the concept of EWG's Clean 15[TM] list is a misnomer; we believe it really should be labeled the Relatively Clean 15.
 The EWG list recommends 15 conventionally grown fruits and vegetables with the lowest levels of pesticide residues, not crops grown organically.

 Many are far from "clean" and certainly not the safest choices on the market.